asu-cactus/open-data-study/covid-19-mobility-integration/README.md

 #### Task 7
 The existing data source of **left table** is no longer available.
 So, we decide to switch our **left table** data source to [NYTimes COVID-19](https://github.com/nytimes/covid-19-data) data repository.
 We use all columns provided by the NYTimes and perform a inner join at the county level.

-*Note: for this task, we only perform the join on the data of 06-30-2020.*
+*Note: for this task, we only perform the join on the data of 06-30-2020.
+The data file is located at `source-datasets/us-counties-nyt.csv`.
+This file is COVID-19 data reported at the U.S. county level by NYTimes.
+So, there is no aggregation needed when processing it.*

 #### Task 8